3ware/gitops-2024/.github/README.md

 - Install TFLint using [setup-tflint](https://github.com/terraform-linters/setup-tflint)
 - Initialise TFLint to download the AWS plugin rules.
 - Run `tflint`
-- Run [trunk code quality action](https://github.com/marketplace/actions/trunk-check); this runs checkov and trivy security checks.
 - Update the PR comments if any of the steps fail and exit the workflow on failure.

 ##### Plan

-When a draft pull request is opened, and the Test Terraform job has succeeded - a ` terraform plan` will be run.
+When the validation steps have succeeded - a ` terraform plan` will be run.
+The conditional statement runs `plan` on a `pull_request` event.
 The workflow uses [TF-via-PR](https://github.com/DevSecTop/TF-via-PR).
 This action adds a high level plan and detailed drop down style plan to the workflow summary and updates the pull request with a comment.

-> [!NOTE] > `plan` will run on `pull_request` events when the test job is successful.

 ##### Apply

-After `terraform plan` has been run, assuming the plan is satisfactory, add the 'approved' label to he pull request to approve the plan.
-The workflow will run again - this time running `terraform apply`. ~~with `plan_parity` set, to ensure the plan has not changed~~
+After `terraform plan` has been run, assuming the plan is accurate, approve the PR, and click `merge when ready`.
+This adds the pull request to the merge queue.
+The conditional statement in the workflow will run `terraform apply` on a `merge_group` event.

-I tried using `pull_request_review` as the apply trigger, but this trigger does not support the paths filter.
-This means an apply could be triggered when adding non _tf_ files - not ideal.
-See (https://github.com/3ware/gitops-2024/pull/22).

-I also tried using `issue_comment` but, because this runs on the default branch, a diff was always detected between `plan` and `apply` - not ideal.
-See (https://github.com/3ware/gitops-2024/pull/29)

-> [!NOTE]
-> Apply will run when the 'approved' label is added and the test workflow is skipped.
-> The test workflow is skipped because it only runs on `pull_request` events.
-This has been tested in PR https://github.com/3ware/gitops-2024/pull/19

-##### Diff Check

-Following a successful apply, another plan is run to check for any diffs.
-If a diff is detected, a pull request comment is added and the workflow exits with a failure.
-If a diff is not detected, the pull request can be merged.
+##### Enforce All Checks

+The only required check for the pull request.

+Uses [Wait for Status Checks](https://github.com/poseidon/wait-for-status-checks) to poll the checks API for the status of the other running checks.
+This helps to overcome the situation where a required check may not run.
+For example, we could make Terraform CI a required check but, this workflow may not run (so it is skipped) and consequently the required check is not met.
+This workflow will detect that Terraform CI has been skipped and return an outcome of successful for itself, so the required check passes.

 #### Terraform Docs